-Minitex transmits scanned items or PDF documents to fill interlibrary loan requests using OCLC’s Article Exchange to libraries and MEDD (Minitex Electronic Document Delivery) a custom-built, secure web-based document delivery system that sends articles directly to the patron.
+Minitex transmits scanned items or PDF documents to fill interlibrary loan requests using OCLC’s Article Exchange and Alma Digital Delivery.

-If your patrons or ILL office has not received electronic documents before and would like to receive items via Article Exchange or MEDD from Minitex, contact mtx-edel@umn.edu for assistance.
+If your patrons or ILL office has not received electronic documents before and would like to receive items via Article Exchange or Alma Digital Delivery, contact mtx-edel@umn.edu for assistance.

-Articles can be viewed up to five times or for 14 days after email notification (whichever comes first), and the patron can read, print, download, and/or save the article.
-If you need a reset of the document viewing limits, send a message including your request number, your email, and your library name or code to mtx-edel@umn.edu, or call 612-625-8318 and supply the request information.
+Articles can be viewed up to five times or for 30 days after email notification (whichever comes first), and the patron can read, print, download, and/or save the article.

 Size limits